 Call for panels

-The Call for Panels is now open.
-All proposals must be made by online form.
-The deadline for proposals is end of 16 October (23:59 CET).
+The Call for Panels is now closed.
 Decisions on the panel proposals will be made by the Scientific Committee and these will be communicated to all proposing convenors by 1st November.

 No panel may run for more than two sessions of 90 minutes.